 Ingredients

-This recipe for Sausage, Peppers and Potatoes uses simple and wholesome ingredients that are available all year round.
+This Italian Sausage and Potato recipe use simple and wholesome ingredients that are available all year round, like:

 - Peppers